Small-api/smallapi/README.md

 ## Build APIs, Web services and cloud functions in minutes.

 Smallapi is a code plateform that helps developers craft, build and deploy APIs to the cloud in no time.
-Built on top of Javascript and MongoDB, Smallapi significantly reduces the amount of code you need to write and therefore increases code quality and time to market.
+Built on top of Javascript and MongoDB, Smallapi significantly reduces the amount of code you need to write and therefore increases **code quality** and **time to market**.

 ### What SmallApi helps you?